Mumbai winter: India's muggy city is butt of jokes in 'winter' memes

 For Mumbaikers 17 degree is too much cold. pic.twitter.com/N0XRmkJPMG

-But there are those in the city who have fought back against the jokes.
+But there are those in the city who have defended their right to enjoy the cold - and a break from the humidity.

-"Yeah, we're feeling it, hence some of us have worn sweaters and demonstrated our feelings on social media, for is that not its god-given purpose?" asked filmmaker and writer Paromita Vohra in a column in the Mid-day newspaper.
+"Yeah, we're feeling it, hence some of us have worn sweaters and demonstrated our feelings on social media, for is that not its god-given purpose?" mused filmmaker and writer Paromita Vohra in a sardonic column in the Mid-day newspaper.

-She warned all of those people who had snickered at her Facebook post about a hearty winter stew that she will "respond appropriately when they display unseemly ecstasy about some drizzle" during their usually tame monsoon.
+She "warned" all of those people who had snickered at her Facebook post about a hearty winter stew that she will "respond appropriately when they display unseemly ecstasy about some drizzle" during their usually tame monsoon.

-The cold is excepted to last for a few more days before temperatures rise again.
+The cold is expected to last for a few more days before temperatures rise again.

 Weather officials say the nip in the air is primarily because of a dust storm from neighbouring Pakistan, caused by a western disturbance - storm systems that form in the Middle East and bring sporadic winter rain and snow to northern India.